As a first-time mother, I tried to prepare for our new baby by reading all

 Cuddle.
 Snuggle.
 Snooze.

-doesn't matter if it's the "New York Times" or "Winnie the Pooh."
+Read out loud to your baby.
+It doesn't matter if it's the "New York Times" or "Winnie the Pooh."

 Take care of yourself.